GitLab CI

 Go to your project's **Settings > CI/CD > Variables** and add:

-✅ Mask variable, ✅ Protect variable
+| `TABNINE_KEY` | Tabnine Personal Access Token | ✅ Mask variable, ✅ Protect variable |

-GitLab access token with api scope
+| `GITLAB_API_TOKEN` | GitLab access token with `api` scope | ✅ Mask variable |

 **Add the CI job**

-If you already have a .gitlab-ci.yml, merge the review stage and tabnine-code-review job into your existing configuration:
+If you already have a `.gitlab-ci.yml`, merge the `review` stage and `tabnine-code-review` job into your existing configuration:

 - review